hmrc/tax-history/README.md

 | ```:taxyear```| true | The first year in a tax year. e.g. for tax year 6th April 2016 - 5th April 2017 would be ```2016``` |

 **Return Format**
+If there is no tax account information for the nino and tax year, a 404 (not found) status is returned.

+If there is tax account information, the response will be 200 (ok) containing a json object like:

 ```
     TaxAccount {
         taxAccountId :  String UUID Format,,